-With more than 560 employees, the ISO also has the staffing level to respond to such situations and cover every aspect of the entire software development process – from the initial idea to the actual development and subsequent productive operation.
+About 610 employees, the ISO also has the staffing level to respond to such situations and cover every aspect of the entire software development process – from the initial idea to the actual development and subsequent productive operation.

 Currently the longest time an employee of ISO has been involved in the same project for the customer is more than 6 years.
 And in another project, ISO has been operating and further developing a customer’s systems already for 15 years – from several sites.